 This tour is open to any pupil in Years 8 and 9 who regularly attends netball or hockey practice or is a member of any Surbiton High School teams.
-It is a biannual trip and the next tour will depart in October 2021.
-The trip will be launched in October 2020.
+It is a biannual trip and the next tour will depart October 2023.
+The trip will be launched in October 2022.

-The trip is for five days and the pupils will partake in playing multiple hockey and netball fixtures, learn local sports, see famous sights and explore the country's culture.
+The trip is for up to five days and the pupils will partake in playing multiple hockey and netball fixtures, learn local sports, see famous sights and explore the country's culture.
 Travel costs, accommodation and food are all included in the price.
 Previous trip destinations have included places such as Holland, Spain and Glasgow.
-The 2021 tour will go to Northern Ireland.